-The Fulbright Commission and the National University of Ireland are delighted to offer for competition a post-doctoral level scholar award for early career researchers, to enable them to complete post-doctoral or professional research or lecturing in the United States for a period from 3 months up to 1 year.
+The Fulbright Commission and the National University of Ireland are delighted to offer for competition a post-doctoral level scholar award for early career researchers, to enable them to complete post-doctoral or professional research or lecturing in the United States for a period from 3-12 months.

 Applicants can choose one of the following three categories of Fulbright-NUI Scholar Award:

 - LECTURING: If the primary purpose of the project is to teach or team-teach at least one full semester course, applicants will be required to submit course syllabi.

 - RESEARCH: If the primary purpose of the project is to conduct research, applicants will be required to submit a research bibliography.